 "It's my way or the highway!"
 Did you ever hear that phrase growing up?
 Or, at work?
 What about at school?
 Father God wanted us to add a special section on conflict resolution.
 Each of us faces different types of conflicts.
 A conflict can arise if a worker misses a deadline.
 But what if they intentionally do it to undermine their boss?
 Conflicts can occur with siblings if one wants to outshine another.
 There are even conflicts in churches between pastors and with congregants.
 A parishioner might undermine a pastor's teachings if they have a Jezebel demon.
 There are even demons online causing conflict and strife.
 They may post discouraging and hurtful comments which lead to negative groupthink.
 The goal?
 To show people in a negative light that then isolates and crushes them.

 How do we deal with conflicts and resolve them?
 What's the best way to resolve differences when we're under attack from all kinds of demons?
+And, how do you deal with conflicts about President Trump, Covid and the vaccine?
 Let's explore this topic.

 Perhaps there are people judging, criticizing, ostracizing or attacking you at work, school or home.
 They may attack your credibility with statements like, "God didn't say that," or "So, where's God now?"
 These are sometimes haters, naysayers and mockers.
 They can also include relatives and people around you the devil is trying to use to attack you.
+God tells you one thing and they want to argue something else.
 They're GOOD people but there's a backdoor that the devil is using to come against you.

 And, maybe it's not the first time.
 You may see a pattern with a person continually trying to tear down what you build.
 It might be a spouse who always wants to argue.
 It can be a coworker who always wants to argue the moment you arrive at work.
 Perhaps it's a relative who says things that undermine what God is saying and doing in your life.
 One woman we know going through cancer treatments was waiting patiently on God to heal her.
 She suffered a crushing blow when her sister said, "Where is your God now?"